num-codex/num-knoten/README.md

 #### Test from odm2fhir on

+`$ sh 04_execute-odm2fhir.sh`

-The default settings use test-data in odm2fhir.
+Note: The default settings use test-data in odm2fhir.
 To execute with real data, please set up odm2fhir/docker-compose.yml according to the documentation on <https://github.com/num-codex/odm2fhir/packages/496804>.

-`$ sh 04_execute-odm2fhir.sh`

 ### URLs and Default Credentials